 OK, I'll stop talking and we'll get this show on the road, this is what you need to do:

 Pop the hood on your 4.3L, 5.0L, 5.7L GM van (or mini-van, pick up, SUV) and once open, pull out the engine's oil dipstick.

 Now, check what the color of the oil is and how thick it is.
 What you're doing is confirming one of two things:

 1.)
 Either the oil, sticking to the dipstick, is a creamy tan color and is thick as syrup Or...

 2.)
 The oil is its normal color and viscosity.

 Now, let's find out what each of the two results mean:

-CASE 1: The color of the oil is a light tan, like coffee with too much cream, this is not good news and positively confirms that the Head Gasket on your 4.3L, 5.0L, 5.7L GM van (or mini-van, pick up, SUV) is Blown.
-The solution to this problem is replacing both Head Gaskets.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This is not good news and positively confirms that the head gasket on your 4.3L, 5.0L, 5.7L GM van (or mini-van, pick up, SUV) is blown.
+The solution to this problem is replacing both head gaskets.

-CASE 2: The color of the Engine Oil is normal, Although this is a good result, you're not out of the woods yet.
+CASE 2: The color of the engine oil is normal.
+Although this is a good result, you're not out of the woods yet.
 I suggest doing the two other tests I'm presenting in this article.
 Go to: TEST 2: Are Engine Compression -Exhaust Gases Coming Out Of The Radiator?